Extra-judicial political repression in 1968 (2.1)

 87. Boris Yampolsky

-a prose writer and member of the Writers’ Union; he has suffered a severe Party reprimand for an anti-Stalinist speech read, though not by Yampolsky himself, at the celebration in memory of Andrei Platonov.
+Prose writer, member of the Writers’ Union.
+Severe Party reprimand for an anti-Stalinist speech read (not by Yampolsky himself) at celebration in memory of Andrei Platonov.

 88. Ivan Yakhimovich

-a philologist, graduate of the University of Latvia, chairman of Young Guard [Jauna Gvarde] collective farm, Kraslava district, Latvian SSR and external student at the Latvian Agricultural Academy.
-Wrote a personal letter to the CPSU Central Committee and was expelled from the Party in his absence by the Party district committee.
+Wrote individual letter to CPSU Central Committee.
+Expelled from Party in his absence by Party district committee.
 Removed from chairmanship of collective farm.

 89. Irina Yakhimovich

-the wife of Ivan Yakhimovich and teacher of Russian language and literature at the Young Guard collective farm school; she has been dismissed from her post.
+Wife of Ivan Yakhimovich, teacher of Russian language & literature at Young Guard collective farm school.
+Dismissed from post.

 90. Raisa Berg